mathildddadda/Korean-News-Political-Opinion-Predictor/README.md

 The objective was to train a model, specifically a RoBERTa model, to predict the political orientation of a news article.
 Additionally, I performed data analysis to gain insights into the dataset.

-We utilized the **KoPolitics-Benchmark** dataset available [here](https://github.com/Kdavid2355/KoPolitic-Benchmark-Dataset/tree/main) and fine-tuned a RoBERTa model from Hugging Face 🤗, which can be found [here](https://huggingface.co/klue/roberta-base).
+I used the **KoPolitics-Benchmark** dataset available [here](https://github.com/Kdavid2355/KoPolitic-Benchmark-Dataset/tree/main) and fine-tuned a RoBERTa model from Hugging Face 🤗, which can be found [here](https://huggingface.co/klue/roberta-base).

 ## Results

-The Korean News Political Opinion Predictor achieved promising results in classifying political orientation and pro-government sentiment of Korean news articles.
-Here are some highlights from the data analysis and model predictions:
+The Korean News Political Opinion Predictor achieved promising results in classifying political orientation of Korean news articles.
+Here are some highlights from the data analysis:

 - **Political Orientation Analysis:**
   - The model was able to categorize news articles into five distinct political orientations: Conservative, Moderate Conservative, Moderate, Moderate Liberal, and Liberal.
-  - The distribution of political orientations in our test set showed a significant number of articles classified as Moderate (42.91%) and Moderate Liberal (27.84%), indicating a prevalence of centrist views in the sampled news.
+  - The distribution of political orientations in our train set showed a significant number of articles classified as Moderate (42.91%) and Moderate Liberal (27.84%), indicating a prevalence of centrist views in the news I used to fine-tune our model.

 ![IMG_0071](https://github.com/user-attachments/assets/c98d3ebf-044b-422c-a38a-59453af5de85)